shabbyrobe/cachet/README.rst

     ``Cache\Backend\Iterator``.
 Backends that do not can't be iterated.
 This will be specified against each backend's documentation.
-Backends like APCU or Redis can rely on native methods for iterating over the keys, but the memcache daemon itself provides no such facility, and Xcache hides it behind some silly HTTP Basic authentication.
+Backends like APCU or Redis can rely on native methods for iterating over the keys, but the memcache daemon itself provides no such facility.

     Backends that suffer from these limitations can extend from ``Cachet\Backend\IterationAdapter``, which allows a second backend to be